 Aside from what it can do, this model is exceptionally attractive.
 The black mirror finish gives it a super-sophisticated, sleek look, and surprisingly, finger prints marks aren’t really an issue – it’s easy to keep clean inside and out.

 If you’re looking for a convection microwave with a grill and oil-less fryer mode, the Samsung Countertop model might be one to consider.

 This Sharp model is a roomy unit that offers sensor cooking and a variety of convection modes.

 - 900-watt Convection Microwave

 Sensor cooking allows you to put food in the microwave, press a button or two, and then wait patiently as the microwave adjusts the cooking time and temperature to match the food that you put in.

-The Sharp R-930AK is a simple convection microwave with innovative roast settings and another unit worth consideration.
+This Sharp unit is a simple convection microwave with innovative roast settings and another unit worth consideration.

 Panasonic offers a mounting kit for your cupboard, similar to an over the range microwave.
 If you elect not to use this option, be sure to leave adequate space around your oven to safely dissipate heat.

 While other microwaves only have two modes of microwave cooking (“on” and “off”), Panasonic’s Inverter technology allows this microwave to actually cook at 30% or 50% power.

 Normally, when you adjust the power level on your microwave, it simply pulses between on and off every several seconds to heat food more slowly.
 Panasonic claims that by heating on a lower power level the entire time, their microwaves can cook food more evenly.